About the AACC

-- Reconciliation • This organization is committed to the reparation of inter-generational trauma and the empowerment of our children.
-It is imperative that we teach them not only to be confident in their history and heritage but also to create co-operative and respectful interrelations with their Canadian neighbours.
+- Reconciliation • This organization is committed to the reparation of inter-generational trauma and the empowerment of the next seven generations.
+It is imperative that we teach not only confidence in history and culture but also co-operative and respectful interrelations with our Canadian neighbours.

 The project preserves Indigenous art and empowers artists in the following ways:

 - Increased physical activity

 - Access to instructors/mentors/elders